 Saturday 21 April 2018

-Spend a making bone needles using Stone Age tools and techniques to work deer bone into these beautiful and useful needles.
-You can also make bone beads if you choose, which have a special quality as jewelry.
+Spend a day making bone needles using only Stone Age tools and techniques (flint and stone) to work deer bone into these beautiful and useful needles.

 It is advisable to wear layers as the course is in the Building Crafts Gallery.